levatas-agency/engineering/roles-responsibilities.md

 * Entrepreneurship, intrinsic motivation to create something
 * Strong experimentation skills

-__Total Compensation__
+### Total Compensation

-Market value for this position was collected from PayScale.com.
-Palm Beach, Florida.
+The market value for this position was collected from PayScale.com, in the Palm Beach, Florida labor market.
 Job Title: Software Engineer 1.

 * 25%: $59,000
 * 50%: $69,000